Conference

 Conference Theme

-This year’s conference theme is inspired by the Commission’s desire to foster inclusivity and a sense of belonging, as noted in its Vision Statement.
+This year’s conference theme was inspired by the Commission’s desire to foster inclusivity and a sense of belonging, as noted in its Vision Statement.
 The Commission aspires for all Connecticut residents to participate in this commemoration, both to reflect on the country’s history and to contribute to the work of building a more perfect union.
 Today, as in 1776, Connecticut’s residents are diverse in every way.
 We speak many languages, practice many religions, hold distinct political ideas, and look back on distinct family histories.
 A central question is how to commemorate the 250th in ways that respect our differences, while also forging connections across communities and helping us face the future as one Connecticut.

 Conference Tracks